Role of Interest Groups

-What decides the success of Interest Groups?
+What decides the success of Interest Groups in the UK?

 A number of factors can help an interest group to be successful in what it is trying to achieve, though no single factor guarantees success:-

 Equally, the Labour Government, elected in 1997, was ready to listen to the concern of the gay community and so repealed legislation that prevented the discussion of homosexuality in schools and also introduced civil partnerships for gay people.
 The political views of the Minister in charge of the policy area with which the group is concerned are particularly important.

 An attempt, in 2010, by the Government to sell off publicly owned forests was abandoned after public support for a campaign by the Ramblers and conservation groups.
 Backbench MPs, briefed by the interest groups, can keep up the pressure by asking questions in Parliament about the issue.

 Anti-poverty groups pointed out the problems of the Government’s proposal, in2015, to reduce tax credits for families with a member in work.
 When Government MPs began to find out how many of their constituents were affected their pressure forced the Chancellor of the Exchequer to change the policy.

 Groups may vary according to how good they are at getting media attention.
 If they are able to employ a publicity officer, then he or she will be able to keep in regular contact with journalists and media outlets and so get favourable stories.
 Imaginative campaigns and the resources to pay for advertisements will help get publicity.

 Government may not always accept the views of these groups but is always ready to look for compromises with them.
 Groups such as the Police Federation, representing police officers, or the British Medical Association, representing doctors, have had this status, although in recent years Governments, often seeking to reduce public expenditure or increase efficiency in the public sector, have been in conflict with them.

 Groups with a large membership or those representing economic interests are able to raise a significant amount of money.
 This pays for full-time staff who can run media campaigns, sometimes with expensive advertising, mobilise members, use social media and provide the research that can be used to persuade policy-makers.
 They can also pay for lobbying firms who are experts at shifting the debate on to the group’s strong points and neutralising the opposition.
 For example, Westbourne Communications were brought in when there was adverse publicity to the high speed rail project, HS2, from people along the proposed route and was able to shift the debate to the economic benefits of the project for Northern England.